MicrosoftDocs/windows-dev-docs/terminal/tips-and-tricks.md

 You can adjust the opacity of the background by holding <kbd>Ctrl</kbd>+<kbd>Shift</kbd> and scrolling.
 The opacity will persist for that terminal session.
 If you want to change your acrylic opacity for a profile, you can learn more about acrylic background effects on the [Profile - Appearance page](./customize-settings/profile-appearance.md#transparency).

 > [!NOTE]
-> In [Windows Terminal Preview](https://aka.ms/terminal-preview) version 1.12, changing the background opacity with the mouse wheel will use vintage-style opacity by default, unless `useAcrylic` is set to true in your settings.
+> In Windows Terminal version 1.12, changing the background opacity with the mouse wheel will use vintage-style opacity by default, unless `useAcrylic` is set to true in your settings.
 Prior to 1.12, the terminal would always use acrylic for transparency.

 ### Open a hyperlink